American Dream: Public opinion

 The ethos today implies an opportunity for Americans to achieve prosperity through hard work.
 According to the Dream, this includes the opportunity for one's children to grow up and receive a good education and career without artificial barriers.
 It is the opportunity to make individual choices without the prior restrictions that limited people according to their class, caste, religion, race, or ethnicity.
 Immigrants to the United States sponsored ethnic newspapers in their own language; the editors typically promoted the American Dream.
 Lawrence Samuel argues:

 For many in both the working class and the middle class, upward mobility has served as the heart and soul of the American Dream, the prospect of "betterment" and to "improve one's lot" for oneself and one's children much of what this country is all about.
 "Work hard, save a little, send the kids to college so they can do better than you did, and retire happily to a warmer climate" has been the script we have all been handed.

 A key element of the American Dream is promoting opportunity for one's children, Johnson interviewing parents says, "This was one of the most salient features of the interview data: parents—regardless of background—relied heavily on the American Dream to understand the possibilities for children, especially their own children".
 Rank et al. argue, "The hopes and optimism that Americans possess pertain not only to their own lives, but to their children's lives as well.
 A fundamental aspect of the American Dream has always been the expectation that the next generation should do better than the previous generation."

 Hanson and Zogby (2010) report on numerous public opinion polls that since the 1980s have explored the meaning of the concept for Americans, and their expectations for its future.
 In these polls, a majority of Americans consistently reported that for their family, the American Dream is more about spiritual happiness than material goods.
 Majorities state that working hard is the most important element for getting ahead.
 However, an increasing minority stated that hard work and determination does not guarantee success.

-Most Americans predict that achieving the Dream with fair means will become increasingly difficult for future generations.
-They are increasingly pessimistic about the opportunity for the working class to get ahead; on the other hand, they are increasingly optimistic about the opportunities available to poor people and to new immigrants.
-Furthermore, most support programs make special efforts to help minorities get ahead.
+In 2010, most Americans predicted that achieving the Dream with fair means would become increasingly difficult for future generations.
+They were increasingly pessimistic about the opportunity for the working class to get ahead; on the other hand, they were increasingly optimistic about the opportunities available to poor people and to new immigrants.
+Furthermore, most supported programs to make special efforts to help minorities get ahead.